This article was first published in Attitude issue 288, October 2017.

 Giovanni’s Room is notably white, but critics have suggested that the novel is as much about Baldwin’s exile from America as it is his sexuality.

-Baldwin would have been 93 this year and is having a renaissance thanks to the Academy Award-nominated documentary film I Am Not Your Negro, based on his final, unpublished work Remember This House.
+Baldwin has had a renaissance in recent years thanks to the Academy Award-nominated documentary film I Am Not Your Negro, based on his final, unpublished work Remember This House.
 Giovanni’s Room isn’t set in any specified year, and this helps it remain timeless.
 It still has much to say about sex, love, shame, gender and identity.